 Why?
 Well, running longer does teach your body to burn fat, rather than carbohydrate as fuel.

-This training tactic was the #1 reason I dropped so much time off my marathon.
+This training tactic was the number one reason I dropped so much time off my marathon.
 I went from a 2.40.02 personal best to my current best of 2.19.35 in a matter of months.

-Now, don’t misunderstand this, what I was doing wrong prior to that sub 2.20 effort, was not doing long runs at a harder pace for many years.
+What was I doing wrong prior to running that sub-2:20 marathon?
+I was not doing long runs at a fast enough pace.

 Why do I need to learn to run slow, I already know how to run slow…I want to learn to run fast – Emil Zatopek

-I would do the usual track workouts (a must for a fast marathon time too), but spending my weekends running long slow miles.
-It was great for fitness, but it didn't get me any closer to running a fast marathon time.
+I would do the usual track workouts but spending my weekends running long slow miles.
+Of course, it was great for fitness.
+That being said, it didn't get me any closer to running a fast marathon time.

-It was making me strong for running the first 10 miles relatively strong, but the last 16 miles I was struggling burning all my carbohydrate stores up and not using my body’s carbohydrate to fat fuel capability to its’ maximum.
+It was making me strong for running the first 10 miles relatively strong.
+The problem was the last 16 miles I was struggling burning all my carbohydrate stores up.

-I have always believed that long slow distance, produces long slow runner – Sebastion Coe, Olympic Gold Medalist -800m/1500m
+I have always believed that long slow distance, produces long slow runners – Sebastian Coe, Olympic Gold Medalist -800m/1500m

-So, the key to running a fast marathon means you have to teach your body to burn fat as its primary fuel source and conserve your carbohydrate stores.
+So, the key to running a fast marathon means you have to teach your body to burn fat as its primary fuel source.
+Also, to conserve your carbohydrate stores.

 Sports science statistics state that we only have approximately 1800 calories of carbohydrate stored within our body.
-When do runners usually hit the so-called ‘wall'?
+So, when do runners usually hit the so-called ‘wall'?

-The biggest mistake far too many runners make is misinterpreting fast training as the be-all-end-all for a fast marathon time.
-You have to spread your training out intelligently to get real results.
-The key to a fast marathon performance is knowing when to shut the effort switch on and off and at the right times.
+The biggest mistake far too many runners make is misinterpreting fast training.
+So, you have to spread your training out intelligently to get real results.

 There is a time to run fast and push the limits and there are times to take it extremely easy and throw away the watch.

 I spent months running at or below 5.25 per mile pace leading into my 2.19 marathon performance.
-I prepared to break my then-time goal of 2.22.00 by harder running in the forms of training I didn’t go in-depth with in this article such as tempo runs, track intervals, fartleks.
+I prepared to break my then-time goal of 2.22.00 and visualized myself for months achieving the goal.

 - Hard running and gradually extending the time you spend at that golden effort